mitchgavan/mitchgavan.github.io/_posts/2019-02-22-react-serverless-shop.md

 ## Convenient build scripts

 During development we currently have to start the react app and the Lambda function with two separate commands.
-We will also need to build each of these when preparing for deployment.
+We'll also need to build each of these when preparing for deployment.
 Let's improve that so that we only need to run a single command for each of these cases.
-To run multiple npm-scripts we will install [npm-run-all](https://www.npmjs.com/package/npm-run-all):
+To run multiple NPM scripts install [npm-run-all](https://www.npmjs.com/package/npm-run-all) as a dev dependency:

 {%highlight js text %}
 npm install npm-run-all --save-dev
 {% endhighlight %}

-Then update the `scripts` block of your `package.json` to look like this:
+Then update the `scripts` block of your `package.json` to the following:

 {%highlight js linenos %}
   "scripts": {